Ferrariagustinpablo/Statistic-related-Python/README.md

 # Statistic-related

-I'm uploading different mini projects that uses simulation, test hypothesis, produce Confidence intervals and many other statistical computation.
+In this folder called "Statistic-related" I'm uploading analyses from datasets starting with EDA, simulation, test hypothesis, Confidence intervals and/or many other statistical computation, summarizes and plots.

-The goal is to show my abilities in the field now using python as a tool.
+There are notebooks written in Python and others in R.